opennetworkinglab/aether-docs/operations/monitor.rst

 * From the *Slice Monitor* page, which shows all DeviceGroup's belonging to an Slice.
 * From the DeviceGroup List Page - click the |monitor| icon for the DeviceGroup.
-* When editing an existing DeviceGroup - in the Edit page, the |monitor| is next to the *id*
+* When editing an existing DeviceGroup - in the Edit page, the |monitor| is next to the *id*.

 The *monitor* page itself shows: